Hockerill Educational Foundation

 The Hockerill Educational Foundation was established as a charity in 1977 following the closure of Hockerill College, a Church of England and Non-conformist teacher training college, in 1978.
 The Foundation was primarily endowed from the sale of Hockerill College of Education and currently holds an endowment valued at £6-7 million.
 Registered as charity number 311018, the Foundation promotes education and training by making grants to defined categories of individuals in higher and further education, with a priority given to teacher training and Religious Education.

-The Foundation operates through The Hockerill Educational Company, a company limited by guarantee, and is governed by 13 trustees who receive no remuneration.
-In 2023-24, the Foundation had an income of £365,000 and made grants totaling £382,325.
+The Foundation operates through The Hockerill Educational Company, a company limited by guarantee, and is governed by 12 trustees who receive no remuneration.
+In recent years, the Foundation has had an income of approximately £365,000-£380,000 and makes grants totalling approximately £380,000-£410,000 annually.
 Two-thirds of annual grant funding supports the church's educational work in the Dioceses of Chelmsford and St Albans, while the remaining one-third is allocated to corporate grants and individual student grants.
-The Foundation has expanded its reach internationally, supporting teacher training projects in the Democratic Republic of the Congo since 2021-22.
+The Foundation has expanded its reach internationally, supporting teacher training projects in the Democratic Republic of the Congo.

 Funding Priorities